Quill (band): After Woodstock

-Dan Cole later ran Intermedia Sound Studios, Boston's first 16-track recording studio.
+Dan Cole later ran Intermedia Sound Studios.
 He also produced many local acts and multimedia soundtracks, including that of the first US laser light show, Lovelight, which had a long, successful run at Boston's Hayden Planetarium.
-He started his own production company, Dan Cole Productions, which managed and produced several music acts from the Boston area, including The American Standard Band (ASB), The Johnson Brothers and Jon Butcher.
 Cole arranged, through Michael Lang, then Joe Cocker's manager, for ASB to become Joe's band for a series of international tours and one album.
 He signed an independent production agreement with Island Records to produce ASB, who recorded two records with Island.
 Maurice Johnson later became the manager and producer of New Kids on the Block.
 Jon Butcher became known for his unique guitar, vocal and songwriting style, with several moderate hits.
 In the early 1980s, Dan Cole left the music business to pursue a career in the high-tech production hardware/software business, spending 12 years with Sony Professional Products Group.
 He left the corporate world to become a private investor and management consultant, and he still writes and produces his own material in his digital studio and is currently working on an album for general release.